 Guarantee of service

 The Office of Environment and Heritage (OEH) is responsible for protecting and conserving the NSW environment and Aboriginal cultural heritage.
-It is also responsible for managing national parks, marine parks and other reserves, guiding the sustainable management of natural resources (including coastal environments and floodplains), and developing and coordinating programs to address the impacts of climate change in NSW.
+It is also responsible for managing national parks, guiding the sustainable management of natural resources (including coastal environments and floodplains), and developing and coordinating programs to address the impacts of climate change in NSW.
 In carrying out its role, OEH:

 - undertakes regulatory and compliance activities and programs to protect our environment and Aboriginal cultural heritage